Selling FSBO? Tally Your Closing Costs Without a Realtor

 Professional listing photos

 Don’t expect buyers to take your listing seriously if all of the photos were shot on your smartphone.
-Pay for a professional real estate photographer to take photos and videos for around $350 to $650.
+Pay for a professional real estate photographer to take photos and videos.
+The cost is around $60 to $300 per project.

 Digital and physical advertising